Lesson 11 – Power Distribution#

 Consider the following representation of a part of the T-52 electrical system in Figure 1:

-On the right of this diagram, we see eight components (MFD, CDU Fan, etc.) which require 28 VRMS to operate (don’t worry about what the components actually are – we don’t need to know in order to model the power flow of the system).
-These items receive 28 VRMS from the Main Bus which gets 28 VRMS from the alternator*.* An alternator is a type of generator mostly used to generate power from automotive and other internal combustion engines.
-Notice, in the block diagram, the Main Bus also provides 28 VRMS to two other busses, an Avionics Bus and an Essential Bus.
-Also notice how every device in the system, including the busses themselves, is protected by circuit breakers.
+On the right of this diagram, we see eight components (MFD, CDU Fan, etc.) which require 28 \(V_{RMS}\) to operate.
+These items receive 28 \(V_{RMS}\) from the Main Bus which gets 28 \(V_{RMS}\) from the alternator.
+An alternator is a type of generator mostly used to generate power from automotive and other internal combustion engines.
+Notice, in the block diagram, the Main Bus also provides 28 \(V_{RMS}\) to two other buses, an Avionics Bus and an Essential Bus.
+Also notice how every device in the system, including the buses themselves, is protected by circuit breakers.
 This is just good engineering practice.

 A bus is simply a piece of metal or wiring which has a known voltage applied to it.
 To explain what this means, let’s look at the equivalent circuit diagram (Figure 2) for the same portion of the T-52 electrical system:

-Figure 2: The traditional circuit diagram for a T-52 electrical system
+Fig. 2.
+The traditional circuit diagram for a T-52 electrical system.

 It is important to realize both of the above diagrams are equivalent since they both convey the same amount of information about the electrical system.
 They just do it differently.

-Since all of the devices (including the Essential and Avionics Busses) require the same voltage, we put everything in parallel with the voltage source (the 28 VRMS alternator).
-Hopefully, this makes sense, since devices in parallel share the same voltage and we want everything to share 28 VRMS.
-If we added anything else to the bus, it would also be added in parallel and would therefore get the full 28 VRMS dropped across it.
-But where is the Main Bus in this circuit diagram?
-The bus is simply the upper node of the circuit, as in Figure 3:
+Since all of the devices (including the Essential and Avionics Buses) require the same voltage, we put everything in parallel with the voltage source (the 28 \(V_{RMS}\) alternator).
+Devices in parallel share the same voltage, and we want everything to share 28 \(V_{RMS}\).
+If we added anything else to the bus, it would also be added in parallel and would therefore get the full 28 \(V_{RMS}\) dropped across it.
+The bus itself is simply the upper node of the circuit, as in Figure 3:

-Figure 4: Metal bar serving as a bus
+Fig. 4.
+Metal bar serving as a bus.

-We often talk about a bus (or a node) as having a specific voltage, such as saying the T-52 Main Bus has a voltage of 28 VRMS.
+We often talk about a bus (or a node) as having a specific voltage, such as saying the T-52 Main Bus has a voltage of 28 \(V_{RMS}\).
 While this is very useful, it is not technically accurate.
-What we really mean is the voltage drop from the bus to a common ground is 28 VRMS.
+What we really mean is the voltage drop from the bus to a common ground is 28 \(V_{RMS}\).
 Just as a bus is a common node used to provide a common voltage to different devices, a common ground is also a common node used to return the current flow back to the source.
-The circuit diagram above shows the common ground as the lower node in the circuit.
-In the block diagrams, the common ground, which completes the circuit(s) is implied but not shown.
+In block diagrams, the common ground (which completes the circuit) is implied but not shown.

 If we define the common ground to be zero volts, then all other voltages can be given with respect to this value.
-Therefore, when we say the Main Bus has 28 VRMS, what we really mean is that it has a voltage that is 28 VRMS higher than the common ground.
-This same principle is true with the electrical power we receive from our wall outlets.
-We say we get 120 VRMS from a wall outlet, but what we really get is a voltage that is 120 VRMS higher than the common ground running through our house.
+Therefore, when we say the Main Bus has 28 \(V_{RMS}\), what we really mean is that it has a voltage that is 28 \(V_{RMS}\) higher than the common ground.
+This same principle is true with the electrical power we receive from our wall outlets — we get a voltage that is 120 \(V_{RMS}\) higher than the common ground running through our house.

 Circuit Protection#

 When designing an electrical distribution system, many will ask the question: “How many breakers do you need?”
-The answer to that question varies greatly depending on what is being connected.
-Some systems may only need a couple breakers for the whole system.
-Others may need them hooked to many components.
-For example, if you were designing an electrical system for an aircraft with numerous vital systems (such as flight controls, radar, communication systems, etc…) hooked to the same bus, would you want to put one breaker/fuse on the front end of that bus?
-What would happen if the radar system shorted out?
-The answer is that the one breaker/fuse would shut off all systems hooked to that bus, causing all your vital systems to fail instead of just the radar.
-Not a good thing.
+The answer varies greatly depending on what is being connected.
+For example, if you were designing an electrical system for an aircraft with numerous vital systems (such as flight controls, radar, communication systems, etc.) hooked to the same bus, putting one breaker on the front end of that bus would cause all systems to fail if the radar shorted out.
 Therefore, gauge the number and location of your breakers/fuses according to the design.

-Another salient question is how we should size the fuses and/or circuit breakers.
-This is more art than it is science, but a good heuristic is 10-15% above the max current draw.
+Another salient question is how to size the fuses and/or circuit breakers.
+A good heuristic is 10–15% above the max current draw.
 This gives the circuit some “headroom” to allow for small transient signals, while still protecting sensitive components.
 In the real world, fuses and breakers come in predefined ratings, so you would choose the closest appropriate value from the available fuses or breakers.

 Understand: Since the requirements dictate two different voltages, we will need a transformer at some point in the design.
 Otherwise, we need to ensure each component is connected to the appropriate bus for its required voltage.